Grading and Transcripts

 The grade of “AU” is assigned to students who have officially registered to audit a course.
 With permission of the instructor, any student may register to audit a course.
 Although the student does not earn credit, the course appears on the student’s transcript with the grade “AU.”
 Students must choose between credit and audit by the date published in the academic calendar.
 At the time of approval for the audit, the instructor and student will agree upon the amount of work the student is required to complete and the nature of the student’s participation in the course and the assignments.
 Generally, an auditor listens to the lectures, reads the material, writes brief quizzes, and may participate in class discussions.
 Courses which require ongoing, active participation in the work of the course, such as Independent Study and Elementary Foreign Language, are not open for audit.
 The current per-credit tuition charge applies to audited courses.

-Note: Non-matriculated students who wish to audit a course should consult with the Center for Career and Academic Planning.
+Note: Non-matriculated students who wish to audit a course must meet the criteria outlined in the Non-Matriculated Students section.

-Note: A student may not graduate from St. John Fisher University with an incomplete grade on his/her record.
+Note: A student may not graduate from St. John Fisher College with an incomplete grade on his/her record.

 *The Incomplete grade due deadline is six (6) weeks from the Friday of final exam week for the term.